discordbotmakers/mikesbot-repo/README.md

 Fixed the delete role command
 Added a poll command.
 Usage: (prefix)poll <mentioned channel | channel id> <question>

 If you use a channel id to initiate a poll the question needs to be longer than 3 characters and it removes the 3 characters from the question.
-Doesn't apply if you use a mentioned channel.
+Doesn't apply if you use a mentioned channel.*/

 Reasons aren't mandetory when banning/kicking a user.
 If there isn't a reason then it will just state no reason specified as the reason.